kjaymiller/kjaymiller.com/content/pigeons-are-scary.md

 In fact even in PIT's rebirth it went from being a way to help developers be more productive with coaching into a pivot to content editing because the apparent _lack_of_demand_ was scary.

 My daughter, wife and I watched _Tangled_ over the weekend.
-There is a wonderful scene where Repunzel asks a group of thugs, "[Haven't you ever had a dream?][i've got a dream]"
+There is a wonderful scene where Repunzel asks a group of thugs, "Haven't you ever had a dream?"

 https://www.youtube.com/watch?v=tTuwo_TqlhQ